-The tree that’s most captured my attention on these guided hikes lately is red alder, Alnus rubra.
+The tree that’s most captured my attention on recent guided hikes I’ve been doing lately is red alder, Alnus rubra.
 Alder bark, leaves, and cones are medicinal.
 Alder has multiple uses, all highly valuable.

 It’s detoxifying, both as a blood purifier and a lymphatic cleanser.
 It’s also astringent and good for supporting absorption of nutrients in the small intestine, according to herbalist Michael Moore.
 Alder is also used internally as a remedy for tuberculosis and sore throat; externally as a wash for skin infections.